19 MAR 2015 by ideonexus

 Extraterrestrials as Gods

 [T]here are very probably alien civilizations that are superhuman, to the point of being god-like in ways that exceed anything a theologian could possibly imagine. … As Arthur C. Clarke put it, in his Third Law: “Any sufficiently advanced technology is indistinguishable from magic.”
 In what sense would they be superhuman but not supernatural?
 In a very important sense, which goes to the heart of this book.
-The crucial difference between gods and god-like extraterrestrials lies not in their ...
+The crucial difference between gods and god-like extraterrestrials lies not in ...

 1 notes